 Do you have any new products or exciting updates in the pipeline?

-Even though I’m an oil lover I love the idea with potentially developing creams and soaps are everyone has a different preference.
+Even though I’m an oil lover I love the idea of potentially developing creams and soaps.
 I’d also like to develop blade banks to store your used blades in and potentially some cute travel pouches to keep your razor in when you’re on the go.

 Disclaimer: May contain affiliate links.
 This post is not sponsored.
 All opinions are our own.
 Nothing stated above should be used in lieu of professional medical advice.